Dvidal7788/DataLynx/README.md

 ___ INF_BUFFER() ____
 char *inf_buffer(char *prompt)

 - PARAMETERS: Takes string as input.
-Will prompt user with inputted string.
+- 1. Prompts user with string given as input.
-- Will malloc and realloc one char at a time until '\n' is reached, at which point that char will changed to '\0'.
+- 2. Mallocs initial char.
+Reallocs one char at a time until '\n' is reached, at which point that char will be changed to '\0'.
 - RETURN: Will return dynamically allocated string.
 It is up to the programmer to free this string in the calling function.

 ___ IF_ERROR() ___